 NSP II Certified Nurse Educator (CNE) Workshops

 The CNE Workshop (for nominated nurse faculty only) led by Dr. Diane Billings (see bio below) is an intensive, comprehensive review of the major content areas of the test blueprint.
 It is designed to help potential candidates assess their level of readiness and identify practice domains where further study may be needed.
-The CNE #8, the second virtual workshop was held on Friday, October 2, 2020.
-The completed nomination form must be signed by the nominating Dean or Director and after submitted, a virtual meeting invite will be sent.
+The CNE #9, the third virtual workshop will be held on January 15, 2021.
+The completed CNE #9 nomination form must be signed by the nominating Dean or Director and after submitted, a virtual meeting invite will be sent.
 The link cannot be forwarded to anyone else. *There are no CEUs associated with this Workshop.

 The first virtual CNE Workshop was held July 17, 2020: CNE Workshop #7 Press Release.